 55.4.12.7.1 All requests to permit Commercial Cannabis Cultivation Activities shall provide information detailing past and proposed use(s) of water on the Parcel(s) or Premises.
-Information in the plan shall be developed to the satisfaction of County staff and will be used to assist in identifying and establishing an appropriate Forbearance Period.
+Information in the plan shall be developed to the satisfaction of County staff.
 At a minimum, the following items shall be included:

 - a) Information identifying the cultivation season(s) - b) A water budget showing monthly past or projected Irrigation demands, including periods of peak usage, broken out by each discrete Cultivation Site.
-Irrigation reporting or projections shall be differentiated where cultivation methods and conditions result in differences in water usage at specific cultivation sites.

-- c) A listing of current or proposed areas of on-site water storage, showing volume in gallons. - d) A description of on-site water conservation measures including but not limited to: rainwater catchment systems, drip irrigation, timers, mulching, irrigation water recycling, and methods for insuring Irrigation occurs at agronomic rates
+Irrigation reporting or projections shall be differentiated where cultivation methods and conditions result in differences in water usage at specific cultivation sites. - c) A listing of current or proposed areas of on-site water storage, if applicable, showing volume in gallons. - d) A description of on-site water conservation measures including but not limited to: rainwater catchment systems, drip irrigation, timers, mulching, irrigation water recycling, and methods for insuring Irrigation occurs at agronomic rates